Drunk Driving Defense Attorney: OWI/DWI/DUI

 If you have been arrested and charged with OWI (operating while intoxicated) in Wisconsin, it is vitally important to retain a criminal defense attorney as soon as possible.
 You only have 10 days to challenge automatic suspension of your driver’s license.
-A Waukesha DUI/DWI defense attorney can also begin work immediately to keep you out of jail and/or protect you from other serious punishments.
+A Wisconsin DUI lawyer can also begin work immediately to keep you out of jail and/or protect you from other serious punishments.

-Even for a first offense of drunk driving, the penalties for drunk driving can be severe.
-If you are convicted of a DWI or OWI, you could suffer the following:
+Even for a first offense of drunk driving, the Wisconsin OWI/DWI penalties for drunk driving can be severe.
+If you are convicted of a DWI or OWI, you could suffer the following as Wisconsin Driving Under The Influence Laws:

 - Possible jail or prison time